PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_gs_jupyter.md

 ## Setting Up

-The following tutorial will walk through a Jupyter Notebook, which can be downloaded <a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/Gray-Scott_Reaction_Diffusion_Model.ipynb" download="Gray-Scott_Reaction_Diffusion_Model.ipynb">here</a>.
+The following tutorial will walk through a Jupyter Notebook, which can be downloaded <a href="../downloads/Gray-Scott_Reaction_Diffusion_Model.ipynb" download="Gray-Scott_Reaction_Diffusion_Model.ipynb">here</a>.

+If you have not already installed

 **NOTE**: You will need to place this file on the same level as another folder named "/gs_images".
 ImageIO will not always create this folder automatically, so it may need to be created manually.
 {: .notice--primary}